Feb 15th, 2005

 09. Angry Again

 13. Of Mice and Men

 21. Holy Wars… The Punishment Due

-Through unforeseen circumstance the opportunity for us to attend this concert arose rather unexpectedly, thus we acknowledge with great gratitude the help rendered to us by the Megadeth crew, in particular Glen Drovers guitar tech Willie Gee, tour manager Suzy Nilsson, Dave Mustaine’s personal assistant John Leeder and of course Dave Mustaine himself.
+Through unforeseen circumstances, the opportunity for us to attend this concert arose rather unexpectedly.
+Thus we acknowledge with great gratitude the help rendered to us by the Megadeth crew, particularly Glen Drover’s guitar tech Willie Gee, tour manager Suzy Nilsson, Dave Mustaine’s personal assistant John Leeder and of course Dave Mustaine himself.